Different people will provide help and support throughout your time being looked after in the care system.

 As a looked-after young person you can tell your social worker or carer if you’d like to see someone about your health.
 You can also contact your named nurse.
 You do not have to tell your carers or social worker first.
 Their job is to make sure that you, your carers and your social worker have everything you need to keep you healthy.

-You can always ask your social worker, foster carer or anyone else you trust to accompany you to any appointments if you’d rather not go on your own.
+You can always ask your social worker, foster carer or anyone else you trust to accompany you to any meetings if you’d rather not go on your own.
 Or you can visit them on your own.